 Emulators Are Just Better Options

 Developers have made great emulators that in some cases work better than officially licensed emulators.
 I would love to pay money for an official ROM pack and then run it on my desktop computer or phone or wherever I want with an emulator.
-Official emulators are now only catching up to the options unofficial emulators have had for years.

 Questions & Answers